terminal42/contao-inserttags/README.md

 ### Removed "timing"

 The timing feature has been removed completely, because it would kill HTTP caching.
-If you need a replacement, please consider the JavaScript solution with an optional AJAX request(s).
+If you need a replacement, please consider a JavaScript solution.

 ### Removed "limitLanguages"